spreadthesource/tapestry5-googleanalytics/README.md

 To use this plugin, just drop the generated JAR into your application classpath.

-Then add Google Analytics key by setting the Symbol `ganalytics.key` to its value (look at `GAnalyticsConstants.GANALYTICS_KEY`) .
+Then add your Google Analytics key by setting the Symbol `ganalytics.key` to its value (look at `GAnalyticsConstants.GANALYTICS_KEY`) .

 Run your application in `production mode`, and that's it!